New Graduate Nurse Programmes

 For NDHB NETP, New Graduate RNs, to be eligible for HWNZ funding, the new graduate will:

-- Be a New Zealand Citizen or hold a New Zealand residency permit
+- Either be a New Zealand Citizen or hold a New Zealand Permanent Residency

 - Hold a nursing degree from a New Zealand registered nursing programme accredited by the Nursing Council of New Zealand;